 Do You Have to Discard Sourdough Starter Daily?

-sourdough starter in weck jar on tea towel on wooden table
+Do you have to discard sourdough starter daily?
+Sourdough starter in weck jar on tea towel on wooden table

 Experts recommend feeding a starter twice daily.
 And at each feeding, you hold onto 1/2 cup of your original starter, discard the rest, and then add its same weight in water and flour.

-With this schedule, you’d be discarding almost a cup of sourdough starter daily.
-While a cup might not seem like a lot on the surface, it can quickly add up.
+With this schedule, you’d discard almost a cup of sourdough starter every day.
+While a cup might not seem like a lot at first, it can quickly add up.
 And if you don’t bake often, that discard will end up in the trash.

-Do you really need to waste so much starter every day?
+Do you really need to discard sourdough starter daily?

 Well, that depends on a few factors.